rafaelhrezende/home-control-project/README.md

 Each module will be planned individualy.

 ## General
-* Each module can be developed multiple times - The goal is to use this project to learn some technologies.
+* The development of each module can use different technologies.
 * The database model will also be created separeted - At first postgresql will be used (the database alread exists).
-* The idea is to create some repository.
+* The idea is to create few code repositories.
 Each technology implementation will have a unique repository.

 ## Technologies
 * To describe the system with diagrams plantuml will be used.